FranAguilera/MVP_DAGGER_RXJAVA_SIMPLE_DEMO/README.md

 *Image from Thom Holwerda.
 License Attribution-NoDerivs 2.0 Generic (CC BY-ND 2.0).
 [Image Link url](https://www.flickr.com/photos/smitty/2245445147)*

-# MVP + DAGGER 2 + RXJAVA 2 (SIMPLE EXAMPLE)
+# MVP + DAGGER 2 + RXJAVA (SIMPLE EXAMPLE)

 The purpose of this repository is to create an straightforward introduction of the MVP pattern in Android development.

-In addition to MVP clean architecture, dependency injection framework (Dagger 2) and Reactive Programming (RxJava 2) will be sampled within this simple app.
+In addition to MVP clean architecture, dependency injection framework (Dagger 2) and Reactive Programming (RxJava) will be sampled within this simple app.

 ## APP DEMO